-Responding to Non-Compliance with Laws and Regulations (NOCLAR)
+Responding to Non-compliance with Laws and Regulations (NOCLAR)

 7. Sections 225 and 360 of the Code outline a framework to assist a Member in what actions to take in the public interest when they become aware of non-compliance or suspected non-compliance with laws and regulations by either a client or their employer.
 Other consequential amendments to consider this framework are included in paragraphs 100.5, 100.23 - 100.26, 140.7, and 270.3, and also Sections 150 and 210.
-The NOCLAR standard and related amendments are effective from 1 January 2018.
+The amendments for NOCLAR are effective from 15 July 2017.
 Early adoption of these provisions is permitted.